powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

   considered direct neighbors; boundary lines are not considered linked (ie BE and DE are not considered neighbors, even though they share the Alegro line)*

+##### island-creation-allowed
+- **Expected value**: boolean
+- **Default value**: true
+- **Usage**: configures whether islands can be created during the search-tree.
+  If set to false, islands will not be created during the search-tree.
+  If set to true, islands can be created during the search-tree.
+- **WARNING**: even if the parameter is set to false, an island can still be created in the curative perimeter because of a network action taken in preventive.

 #### Second preventive RAO parameters
 These parameters (second-preventive-rao) tune the behaviour of the [second preventive RAO](../algorithms/castor/rao-steps.md#second-preventive-rao).